 Ramsai is a small village on the eastern side of Gorumara National Park.
-Till a few years back it used to be just another non-descript village of North Bengal, however recent tourist infrastructure and increasing tourist movement in the area has brought prominence to the place.
+Till a few years back it used to be just another nondescript village of North Bengal, however recent tourist infrastructure and increasing tourist movement in the area have brought prominence to the place.

 Medla Watch Tower

 The Medla watchtower of Gorumara National Park is located next to Ramsai.
 The entry tickets to Medla are issued from here.
 The watchtower visit is unique as tourists are taken to there on bullock carts.
 This watchtower is also relatively easier to visit and restrictions are also limited.

 Just behind the ticket counter of Medla Watchtower is location of an open-air Butterfly Park.
 The park has a facility for breeding butterflies and although the park does not have any cover, one can see hundreds of butterflies of different species here.#